 The RF 100mm macro lens does not feature selectable IS modes, but the IS system automatically detects and corrects for panning motion.

-Expect the RF 100's image stabilization system to be well implemented from a visual standpoint, with the viewfinder image becoming very still and compositional adjustments occurring smoothly, an especially important feature for macro photography.
-Scene drifting should not be an issue.
+Canon builds excellent image stabilization systems, and the RF 100's image stabilization system is well implemented.
+From a visual standpoint, the viewfinder image is very still, and compositional adjustments occurring smoothly, an especially important feature for macro photography.
+When the lens is held motionless, scene drifting is sometimes apparent.
 From an audibility standpoint, expect nothing to be heard unless an ear is very close to the lens.

 An image stabilization benefit that should not be overlooked is the aid in AF precision.
 The camera's AF system can produce better focus precision if the image it sees is stabilized.
 Canon has indicated that this is true even with a subject that is in motion and being photographed with action-stopping shutter speeds.
 With the 100mm f/2.8 combination producing a very shallow depth of field at the close focus distances this lens is capable of, AF precision is especially critical.

 Image stabilization does not stop subject motion, but it is incredibly effective at stopping camera shake for both stills and video.
 When you need/want to leave the tripod behind, IS is there for you, helping to ensure sharp images and adding significant versatility to this lens.